zenml-io/zenml/docs/book/how-to/model-management-metrics/track-metrics-metadata/attach-metadata-to-a-run.md

 ---
-description: Attaching metadata to a run.
+description: Learn how to attach metadata to a run.
 ---

 # Attach Metadata to a Run